elasticio/salesforce-component-v2/README.md

 #### List of Expected Config fields
 * **Optional batch size** - A positive integer specifying batch size.
 If no batch size is specified then results of the query will be emitted one-by-one, otherwise, query results will be emitted in an array of maximum batch size.
-* **Allow all results to be returned in a set (overwrites 'Optional batch size feature')** - checkbox which allows emitting query results in a single array. `Optional batch size` option is ignored in this case.
+* **Allow all results to be returned in a set** - checkbox which allows emitting query results in a single array. `Optional batch size` and `Max Fetch Count` options are ignored in this case.
 * **Include deleted** - checkbox, if checked - deleted records will be included into the result list.
 * **Max Fetch Count** - limit for a number of messages that can be fetched.
 1,000 is the default value when the variable is not set.